0xSalik/R2-Worker-API/README.md

 - Create a worker and bind it to your R2 Bucket.

-- Create an authentication key and store it in a KV Namespace with the name `AUTH_KEY_SECRET`.
+- Create an authentication key and store it as a variable in your worker settings with the name `AUTH_KEY_SECRET`.
 You will use this key to authenticate with your api.

 - Install wrangler and sign-in ([Read official docs for instructions](https://developers.cloudflare.com/workers/wrangler/install-and-update/)).